Flyrell/axios-auth-refresh/README.md

 #### Skipping the interceptor

-:warning: Because of the bug [axios#2295](https://github.com/axios/axios/issues/2295) it's not possible to use this configuration option in axios v0.19.0 (supported versions are <= 0.18 or >= 0.19.1) :warning:
+:warning: Because of the bug [axios#2295](https://github.com/axios/axios/issues/2295) v0.19.0 is not supported. :warning:

+:white_check_mark: This has been fixed and will be released in axios v0.19.1

 There's a possibility to skip the logic of the interceptor for specific calls.
 To do this, you need to pass the `skipAuthRefresh` option to the request config for each request you don't want to intercept.